0LNetworkCommunity/libra-legacy-v6/ol/documentation/genesis/genesis_registration.md

 In the step `miner keygen` below you will be asked for this.

-## 1. Build project
+## 1. Install OS dependencies and build project

-Clone the project onto your machine.
-Cd into the project directory.
+Clone the project onto your machine. `cd` into the project directory.
 Checkout the correct tag.
 Install all dependencies and compile in one step, with the Makefile helper.

 ```
 git clone https://github.com/OLSF/libra.git